ThinkingInTypes/ThinkingInTypes.github.io/Chapters/A10_Reference.md

 ### PEP 649 (Deferred Annotations)

-PEP 649, accepted for Python’s future (targeted for 3.13+), proposes a new mechanism where annotations are neither evaluated at function definition time nor simply stored as strings.
+PEP 649, accepted for Python’s future (targeted for 3.13+), proposes a new mechanism where annotations are neither evaluated at function definition time nor stored as strings.
 Instead, annotations would be stored as code in a special function (`__annotate__`) that computes them on demand ([PEP 649 – Deferred Evaluation Of Annotations Using Descriptors | peps.python.org](https://peps.python.org/pep-0649/#:~:text=Python%20solved%20this%20by%20accepting,for%20runtime%20users%20of%20annotations)) ([PEP 649 – Deferred Evaluation Of Annotations Using Descriptors | peps.python.org](https://peps.python.org/pep-0649/#:~:text=approach%2C%20when%20combined%20with%20a,foster%20future%20innovations%20in%20annotations)).
 This aims to solve forward references and performance issues more elegantly: the evaluation of annotations is deferred until needed, without losing the actual object references or incurring the issues of stringified annotations.